vishal2559/supply-chain-control-tower/README.md

 This repository is intended for learning, portfolio, open technical contribution, and architecture demonstration purposes.

 It demonstrates the architecture, agent collaboration pattern, and supply chain use case using sample data and configurable rules.

-Additional research and architecture experiments are maintained separately from this public demo version.

 ---